vpro/vpro-shared/vpro-shared-jackson2/README.md

 (but a bit differently then `com.fasterxml.jackson.datatype.jsr310.JavaTimeModule` does, which it predates).

 Also `nl.vpro.jackson2.Views` is provided which defines a few classes which can be used with `@com.fasterxml.jackson.annotation.JsonView`.

+## JsonArrayIterator

+This package also contains `nl.vpro.jackson2.JsonArrayIterator`.
+A tool to wrap, using jackson, a stream of json object into an iterator of java objects.